kailash-manasarovar/statement/docs/timeline/2026/june.md

 - And I am most grateful.
 - I guess I'm exactly where God needs me... it's always curious to me how that happens.
 - Who thinks I'm here because some awful memory is about to return?
+- Is anyone gonna do anything now?
+Or is this what women and girls and boys and babies can expect until Mother Nature whoops our arses?